roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-03 ****** bysadkins116© Beth woke up in a darken theater not really sure where she was.
+Beth woke up in a darken theater not really sure where she was.
 Her body, especially her mouth and throat, were sore, as were her knees.
 But she was no longer aroused.
 Her mind was clear and she felt in control again.
 As she sat up from the floor, she looked around her in the dim light.
 She was covered in cum and sitting in a puddle of god knows what.
 She tried to remember where her clothes were as she tried to stand.
 When she looked at the seats she remembered where she was and what she just did.
 However she didn't cry.
 She made the decision to do this and she now had relief.
 She slowly walked up the isle towards the door.
 There was one last task she had to do before she could leave.